Private Practice Therapist Salary: The Costs Behind Solo vs. Group Practice

 What I learned the hard way:

-I have a dedicated SEO contractor, a marketing intern, active social media accounts, a newsletter, a blog, referral partnerships with local medical providers, and a physical outreach strategy that includes in-person visits to doctors’ offices.
+I have a dedicated SEO contractor, a marketing intern, active social media accounts, a newsletter, a blog, referral partnerships with local medical providers, and a physical outreach strategy.

 I am also an author and speaker, which builds credibility that flows back to the practice.